ManishSingh1911/ManishSingh1911/README.md

 ###

-<p align="left">✨ I am currently learning React JS and Graph QL<br>📚 Lets talk <strong>Java, Spring Boot, Microservices, Databases, Kafka, and Kubernetes</strong> <br> 🗒️ Sometimes I doodle my thoughts on [Notion](https://www.notion.so/) <br> 📫 How to reach me: manishsingh.dev19@gmail.com <br>🎲 Fun fact about me: I started coding when I was 11.
+<p align="left">✨ I am currently learning React JS and Graph QL<br>📚 Lets talk <strong>Java, Spring Boot, Microservices, Databases, Kafka, and Kubernetes</strong> <br> 🗒️ Sometimes I doodle my thoughts on <a href="https://www.notion.so/">Notion</a> <br> 📫 How to reach me: manishsingh.dev19@gmail.com <br>🎲 Fun fact about me: I started coding when I was 11.
 When I am not coding, I am a part time cricket expert and presenter.</p>

 ###